 The US natural gas price bottomed in 2012 and the recovery has begun.
-Natural gas at around \$4 spot is over double the April 2012 low but still below the (full cycle) marginal cost of supply and as the depressed rig count holds back new supply we expect the price to recover further.
-We believe the gas price may then be held around the \$4-5 range for a period until demand grows further, and longer term we expect the price to normalize to \$6-8.
+Natural gas at around \$3.75 spot is nearly double the April 2012 low but still below the (full cycle) marginal cost of supply and as the depressed rig count holds back new supply we expect the price to recover further.
+We believe the gas price may then be held around the \$4-5 range for a period until demand grows further and longer term we expect the price to normalize to \$6-8.